SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Coordinated Assault

 Once during your turn when you hit a creature with a melee weapon attack, you can issue an order to assault the creature, allowing all allies to use their reaction to make an attack of opportunity against it.
-You can use this feature three times per long rest.
+You can use this feature a number of times per long rest equal to your proficiency bonus.

 ### Level 15

-* Battle Plan
+* Commanding Presence

-Your Battlefield Experience now extends to all allied creatures within 30 feet of you.
+You add half your Strength modifier (rounded up) as initiative bonus to all allied creatures (other than you) within 30 feet of you.
+In addition, you and all allied creatures within 30 feet of you roll all saving throws against charm and frighten effects with advantage.

 ### Level 18